The Hidden Width of Deep ResNets: Tight Error Bounds and Phase Diagram: Generic ResNets in the maximal local update (MLU) regime

-We now present the limit model, which we refer to as the Neural Mean ODE.
+We now present the limit model, which we refer to as the (Neural) Mean ODE.
 We parameterize this model by a $L^2$ map $Z:[0,1]\times \Omega \to \RR^p$ where $(\Omega,\P)$ is an abstract probability space.
 We may interpret $Z$ as a stochastic process indexed by a depth index $s\in [0,1]$ whose distribution given $s$ represents the distribution of parameters at this layer\footnote{Most prior works parameterize the model by the family of probability measures $(\text{Law}(Z(s)))_{s\in [0,1]}$.
 While for two-layer networks this measure-based representation is appealing — in particular because it convexifies the objective — this advantage disappears for ResNets.
 In contrast, representing the model as an $L^2$-map (or equivalently as a stochastic process) preserves the natural optimization geometry of finite-depth ResNets without resorting to optimal transport tools, and it allows to capture the evolution of individual parameters.
 Conceptually, this choice mirrors the classical dichotomy between the PDE and the McKean–Vlasov representations of mean-field interacting particle systems.}.

-The forward pass $h(s,x,Z)\in \RR^D$ is a function of depth $s\in [0,1]$, input $x\in \RR^D$ and the stochastic process $Z$ that encodes the parameters of the limit model.
+The forward pass $h_Z(s,x)\in \RR^D$ is a function of depth $s\in [0,1]$, input $x\in \RR^D$ and the stochastic process $Z$ that encodes the parameters of the limit model.
 It is characterized as the solution to the forward Mean ODE:

-Note that $h$ only depends on the distribution of the marginals of $Z$.
+Note that $h$ depends on $Z$ only via its marginal distributions $(\Law(Z(s)))_{s\in [0,1]}$.
 Similarly as in~\eqref{eq:loss-discrete}, the objective is defined as

-and we consider GD of $\Ll$ in the $L^2$ geometry starting from a random constant:
+and we consider GD of $\Ll$ in the $L^2$ geometry starting from a random constant $\xi\sim \mu_0$:

-(here, with a slight abuse of notation, $Z_0 \sim \mu_0$ means that $Z_0(s)$ is independent of $s$ and $\text{Law}(Z_0(0))=\mu_0$.)
 Observe that this is a deterministic dynamics in $L^2([0,1]\times \Omega;\RR^p)$.
-Our choice to initialize with a constant is a convenient convention: it will allow us to control the regularity in $s$ of the ODE~\eqref{eq:limit-forward} associated to $Z_k$ in terms of the regularity of $s\mapsto Z_k(s)$, which is easy to track.
+Our choice to initialize with a random constant function $Z_0(s)=\xi$ is just a convenient convention because only the $s$-marginals of $Z_0$ matter.
+This convention will allow us to control the regularity in $s$ of the ODE~\eqref{eq:limit-forward} associated to $Z_k$ directly in terms of the regularity of $s\mapsto Z_k(s)$, which is easy to track.

-\paragraph{Expression of the gradient} The gradient's expression can be derived from the adjoint method (i.e.~continuous-time backpropagation).
-The backward Mean ODE $b(s,x,w,Z)\in \RR^D$ with $s\in [0,1]$ and $x,w\in \RR^D$ is the solution to $b(1,x,w,Z)=w$ and
+\paragraph{Expression in terms of update map} The gradient's expression can be derived with the adjoint method (i.e.~continuous-time backpropagation).
+The backward Mean ODE $b_Z(s,x,w)\in \RR^D$ with $s\in [0,1]$ and $x,w\in \RR^D$ is the solution to $b(1,x,w,Z)=w$ and